Open Standards

 An opinionated, interactive map of the open standards.

 The open standards that power a modern data architecture, organised by what they describe.
-Inspired by the CNCF Landscape and the Deutschland Stack, and Simon's talk on open standards.
-Click any standard to learn more.
+Inspired by the CNCF Landscape and the ThoughtWorks Tech Radar, and Simon's talk on open standards.
+Click any standard to learn more, or download as PDF.

 Definition — how data is described